 (ii) All STACK information provided to or received by CONTRACTOR, and all other information and data developed by CONTRACTOR in providing the Services, shall remain and be STACK property, and shall be treated throughout the Term of this Agreement and subsequently as STACK confidential information (the “Confidential Information”).
 As used herein the term “Confidential Information” includes, but is not necessarily limited to, all information and data belonging to STACK, whether in written, oral, machine recognizable, graphic or sample form, disclosed directly or indirectly, including, without limitation, all customer lists, customer information, customer leads, purchase/sales history, distributor and supplier contact and contract information, catalog distribution lists, pricing methods, supply chain information, trade secrets, and other confidential business information that otherwise may not qualify as trade secrets, including techniques, processes, designs, computer programs, know-how, negative know-how, data, research, compositions, compilations, improvements, inventions (whether patentable or not), works of authorship, patents, trademarks, service marks, copyrights, business and product development plans (including marketing and sales plans), supplier lists, pricing data, financials, tax information, information regarding a customer’s preferences and behaviors (including sales techniques regarding any specific customer), personnel and compensation information, accounting practices, business plans and strategies, and other information concerning STACK’s actual or anticipated business, research and development, as well as any modifications or enhancements of any of the foregoing, all program, marketing, sales, or other financial or business information, and any other information which the CONTRACTOR should reasonably understand to be non-public, confidential information belonging to STACK or any of its subsidiaries.

-(iii) Absent STACK’s prior written consent, CONTRACTOR shall not disclose Confidential Information to any other party except as specifically provided in this Agreement, and shall not use Confidential Information for any purpose other than as contemplated by this Agreement, unless such information has become part of the public domain as a result of an action or disclosure by STACK and not as a result of any unauthorized disclosure by CONTRACTOR or other party.
+(iii) Absent STACK’s prior written consent, CONTRACTOR shall not disclose Confidential Information to any other party except as specifically provided in this Agreement and as maybe required to deliver Services described in this agreement, and shall not use Confidential Information for any purpose other than as contemplated by this Agreement, unless such information has become part of the public domain as a result of an action or disclosure by STACK and not as a result of any unauthorized disclosure by CONTRACTOR or other party.
 CONTRACTOR may release Confidential Information to CONTRACTOR’s employees, agents, and subcontractors only on a need-to-know basis, and only after ensuring that each recipient has agreed in writing to be bound and obligated by provisions of confidentiality no less restrictive than those contained herein.
 If CONTRACTOR is served with a subpoena, discovery request, or court order requiring disclosure of any Confidential Information, CONTRACTOR shall give STACK timely written notice of the contemplated disclosure so that STACK may have a reasonable opportunity to intervene to prevent or limit the disclosure or to otherwise seek to preserve the confidentiality of the information.

 (iv) CONTRACTOR shall not disclose to STACK or use in providing the Services any information for which CONTRACTOR has an obligation of confidentiality to third parties.